percepio/TraceRecorderSource/streamports/STM32_USB_CDC/Readme-Streamport.txt

 This directory contains a "stream port" for the Tracealyzer recorder library, allowing for streaming the trace data over a USB connection.
-The stream port is defined by a set of macros in trcStreamPort.h, found in the "include" directory, that relies on functions in trcStreamingPort.c.
+The stream port is defined by a set of macros in trcStreamPort.h, found in the "include" directory, that relies on functions in trcStreamPort.c.

 This particular stream port targets STM32 devices using USB CDC (virtual COM port).
 It was been tested with STM32F767 and STM32L475.